rapp-project/rapp-platform/hop_services/README.md

   - file_uri: Destination where the posted file data (**image file**) are saved by hop-server.
     Data are posted using a multipart/form-data post request using this field. e.g.

-    ```python
+    ```
     file = {'file_uri': open(<to-send-file-path>, 'rb')}
     ```

   **Response/Return-Data**

   The returned data are in *JSON* representation.
 A JSON.load() from client side must follow in order to decode the received datia.

   > { qr_centers: [], error: '' }

   - qr_centers: Dynamic vector that containes points (x,y,z) of found QR in an image frame.
   - error: If error was encountered, an error message is pushed in this field and returned to the client.

   > {
   >   qr_centers: [ { y: 165, x: 165, z: 0 } ],